Hadi2102060/AcademicNotes/Software_3rd/Accounting02/accounting_theory.md

 Computerized System: Most companies today use accounting software like QuickBooks or SAP to automatically track transactions, generate reports, and reduce errors.
 Using computerized systems is more common now because it saves time and improves accuracy.<br>

-# What are common features of computarized accounting packages began recording transection and preparing financial statement.  in easy word and short?
+# What are common features of computarized accounting packages began recording transection and preparing financial statement.

 ## Answer: <br>